#

 It’s history and traditions…

-1877 - the Sisters decided to give up the school for lack of resources.
-However, Bishop Mariano Cuartero of Jaro, realizes the need of the catechetical services of the Sisters, gave them full charge of the Escuela Municipal, a free school for the poor located at corner Sta.
-Isabel and Lopez Jaena Streets.
+1877 ● The Daughters of Charity decided to give up the school due to lack of resources.
+However, Bishop Mariano Cuartero, the First Bishop of Jaro, realizing the need of the teaching and catechetical services of the Daughters of Charity, gave the Sisters full charge of the Escuela Municipal.

 Our History